Kovah/blog.kovah.de/content/en/2023/versionfeeds-custom-rss-feeds-for-releases-of-your-favorite-software/index.md

 ---
-title: "Versionfeeds: Custom RSS feeds for releases of your favorite software"
+title: "Versionfeeds: Custom RSS feeds for releases of your favourite software"
 description: With Versionfeeds, you can create your own RSS feeds and add the software you love and need to it.
-Stay up to date with your favorite software.
+Stay up to date with your favourite software.

 author: Kevin Woblick
 date: 2023-03-18T11:33:04+01:00